-The 2019 waitlist is now closed and will reopen in October 2019 for the 2020 waitlist.
-Applications will be available October 1, 2019.
+The waitlist will reopen in October 2019 for the 2020 update.
+For more information on the process, a workshop will be held on September 12, 2019 from 6:30PM-7:30PM at the City of Cupertino’s Community Hall.
+Applications will be available starting October 1, 2019.

-The 2019 application period is now closed.
+The waitlist application period is closed.
 You will have the opportunity to apply again in October 2019.

 2018 Waitlist Members